Jsaroca227/PipelineProject_JS/README.md

 # STEP 1: Preparing the Paired-End Reads from SRA

-1. Set up the project directory:
+1. Clone the repository:
 - git clone <GitHub_Repo_link>
 - cd **name of the repository made**
-- git init

 2. Retrieve the SRA files from NCBI:
-- Go to the NCBI Data Access, and on the left of the search bar select 'SRA'
+- In the NCBI Data Access, and on the left of the search bar select 'SRA'
 - Copy and paste the given SRA accession number in the search bar and enter
 - Click on the SRR number under 'Runs'
 - On the next screen, select 'Data access' tab